Madelon Vriesendorp

-Madelon Vriesendorp (born 1945 in Bilthoven) is a Dutch artist, painter, sculptor and art collector.
-She was married to Rem Koolhaas and best known as one of the co-founders of the Office of Metropolitan Architecture (OMA) in the early 1970s (together with Koolhaas and Elia Zenghelis and Zoe Zenghelis).
+Madelon Vriesendorp (born 1945 in Bilthoven) is a Dutch artist, painter, sculptor, and art collector.
+She was married to Rem Koolhaas and is best known as one of the co-founders of the Office of Metropolitan Architecture (OMA) in the early 1970s (together with Koolhaas and Elia Zenghelis and Zoe Zenghelis).
 Vriesendorp would often create visuals and graphics for OMA in the early years.

 Early life and education

 Vriesendorp was born 1945, Bilthoven, Netherlands.
 She attended Rietveld Academy in Amsterdam in 1964.
 In 1969, she attended classes at St. Martin’s School of Art in London.